2i2c-org/2i2c-org.github.io/contribute/blog.md

 content/blog/_templates/[post-type]/index.md
 ```

 It contains an `index.md` file that you can modify.
-Put it in the folder for the year in which you're posting (e.g.: `content/blog/mypostfolder`).
+Put it in the folder for the year in which you're posting (e.g.: `content/blog/2025/mypostfolder`).
+Even though URLs no longer include the year, we still organize posts by year in the content tree.

 ## Tags and categories: how to choose